 - Social inclusion.

-Apart from the Chairperson, the Governor in the Executive Council appoints the Board members for a period of up to two years.
+Apart from the Presiding Member, who is appointed in accordance with the State Procurement Act 2004, the Governor in the Executive Council appoints the Board members for a period of up to two years.
+Members can be reappointed.

 The Act also states that there must be at least one female and one male appointed member.